 -

-Sofa divan.
+Divan sofa.
 Mahogany wood, upholstered.
 19th century.
-Mahogany divan with upholstered seat, curved “ess” or half-lyre-shaped arms and flat cabriole legs ending in a scroll.
-Although the lines are reminiscent of French Empire style pieces and other pieces from the first half of this century, certain similarities can also be found with Spanish Elizabethan divans from the 19th century.
+Mahogany divan with upholstered seat, S-shaped or half-lyre-shaped curved arms, and flat cabriole legs ending in scrolls.
+While the lines are reminiscent of French Empire-style pieces and other pieces from the first half of the 20th century, certain similarities can also be found with 19th-century Spanish Isabeline divans.

 · Size: 62x200x90 cms.